Some dogs develop just the opposite problem, their adrenal glands produce too much cortisol. You can read about that problem here.

 A recent study found that dogs with Addison's disease tended to have high-end lymphocyte counts along with abnormally low sodium:potassium ratios (less than 27). (ref) The CBC/ WBC and blood chemistry tests that give those values may have already been performed on your dog.

-Yes, Besides returning to normal blood sodium and potassium concentrations, dogs with Addison's disease that is well controlled should return to producing normal urine volume.
+Besides returning to normal blood sodium and potassium concentrations, dogs with Addison's disease that is well controlled should return to producing normal urine volume.
 Not all dogs with uncontrolled Addison's disease drink and pee excessively - but many do.
-They do so because they lack cortisol and, in many cases, aldosterone as well.
+They do so because they lack cortisol and, in many cases, aldosterone hormone as well.
 You can read about that here.
 So dogs that have their Addison's disease well controlled with medications should produce more concentrated urine.
 It is quite simple for you to measure your dog's urine concentration at home.
 Many of my clients , dealing with other health conditions, do.
-To see how the procedure is done, go here.
-Remember, many things can cause urine to be excessively dilute: the loss of kidney function that occurs in many older dogs, diabetes, etc. So your pet's urine concentration (its specific gravity) needs to be considered in light of the pet's total health picture.
+To see how the test is done, go here.
+Remember, many things can cause urine to be excessively dilute: the loss of kidney function that occurs in many older dogs (ref), diabetes, etc. So your pet's urine concentration (its specific gravity) needs to be considered in light of the pet's total health picture.
 Overly-concentrated urine brings its own set of problems.
-There is a full explaination about urine specific gravity here.
+There is a fuller explaination about urine specific gravity in another article I wrote here.

-Most dogs with Addison’s disease will need to be medicated for their entire lives.
+Most dogs with Addison’s disease will need to be medicated for the rest of their life.
 Most will require two forms of medication, one to keep their blood potassium and sodium levels (blood electrolytes) optimal and another to replace the cortisol that they can no longer produce.
 The body’s cortisol needs change, depending on stress, exertion, exercise and the pets changing environment.
 So one dose will not fit all situations your pet will encounter over the years it lives with Addison’s disease.

-If your dog has typical Addison’s disease, where both aldosterone and cortisol are deficient, most veterinarians will stabilize the pets with monthly injections of desoxycorticosterone pivalate (DOCP).
+If your dog has typical Addison’s disease, where both aldosterone and cortisol are deficient, most veterinarians will stabilize your pet with monthly injections of desoxycorticosterone pivalate (DOCP).
 It is sold under the trade name, Percorten-V. Percorten replaces the mineralcorticoid, aldosterone, that dogs with typical Addison’s disease no longer produce in sufficient quantities.